-What is the tax treatment of the 2015 "return of capital"?
+What is the tax treatment of the 2017 "return of capital"?

-The "nondividend distribution" language on Box 3 of the 2015 Form 1099-DIV should be read with care in conjunction with the Instructions to Recipients explanation to Box 3 contained in the notes to Form 1099-DIV.
-These distributions are more commonly referred to as "return of capital" distributions for U.S. federal income tax purposes.
-If a holder of common stock has a cost or other tax basis in the shares of common stock equal to at least the amount of the return of capital distribution, the distribution does not trigger any tax, but instead merely reduces the holder's cost or other tax basis in his or her shares of common stock.
-If the amount of the "nontaxable distribution" is in excess of the holder's cost or other tax basis, such excess is taxable as capital gain.
-See the Instructions to Recipients-Box 3 on the 2015 Form 1099-DIV or 2015 IRS Publication 550, Investment Income and Expenses.
+The "nondividend distributions" language on Box 3 of the 2017 Form 1099-DIV should be read with care in conjunction with the Instructions for Recipient explanation to Box 3 contained in the notes to Form 1099-DIV.
+These distributions are commonly referred to as "return of capital" distributions for U.S. federal income tax purposes.
+If a holder of shares of our common stock has a cost or other tax basis in those shares equal to at least the amount of the return of capital distribution, the distribution does not trigger any tax, but instead merely reduces the holder's tax basis in his or her shares of our common stock.
+If the amount of the distribution is in excess of the holder's tax basis, such excess is taxable as capital gain.
+See the Instructions for Recipient-Box 3 on the 2017 Form 1099-DIV or 2017 IRS Publication 550, Investment Income and Expenses.

-What if my broker sent me an incorrect 2015 1099-DIV?
+What if my broker sent me an incorrect 2017 1099-DIV?

-To ensure that information regarding such accounts is correctly reported to the IRS, holders who receive incorrect 1099-DIV forms should contact their brokers directly to request a corrected 1099-DIV.
+To ensure that information regarding brokerage accounts is correctly reported to the IRS, holders who receive incorrect 1099-DIV forms should contact their brokers directly to request a corrected 1099-DIV.
 Brokers can access the correct information through the Depository Trust Company's databank.
 Unfortunately, B&G Foods cannot provide a 1099-DIV to holders who own their shares through brokers.

-How will B&G Foods dividends paid in 2016 be treated?
+How will B&G Foods dividends paid in 2018 be treated?

-It is possible that a portion of the dividends paid by B&G Foods during 2016 could represent a return of capital distribution to recipients for U.S. federal income tax purposes.
-However, the determination of the actual characterization of distributions made during 2016 cannot be determined until after the close of the year, and will be reflected in the 2016 Form 1099-DIV (sent in early 2017).
+It is possible that a portion of the dividends paid by B&G Foods during 2018 could represent a return of capital distribution to recipients for U.S. federal income tax purposes.
+However, the determination of the actual characterization of distributions made during 2018 cannot be determined until after the close of the year, and will be reflected in the 2018 Form 1099-DIV (sent in early 2019).